ircv3/ircv3-specifications/core/metadata-3.2.md

 | `ERR_METADATASYNCLATER`   |     |      |     |       |     |       |      | *    | `JOIN`  |
 | `ERR_METADATARATELIMIT`   |     |      | *   |       |     |       |      |      |         |

-Each subcommand documentation describes the reply and error numerics it expects from the server, but here are brief descriptions of numerics that are used for multiple commands:
+Each subcommand section describes the reply and error numerics it expects from the server, but here are brief descriptions of numerics that are used for multiple subcommands:

 Replies:

 * `RPL_KEYVALUE` reports the values of metadata keys.
-The `Visibility` parameter is defined as specified in the [server notification](#todo) format.
+The `Visibility` parameter is defined in the [server message](#todo) section.
 * `RPL_METADATAEND` delimits the end of a sequence of metadata replies.

 Errors:

 * `ERR_TARGETINVALID` when a client refers to an invalid target.
 * `ERR_KEYINVALID` when a client refers to an invalid key.
-* `ERR_KEYNOPERMISSION` when a client attempts to access or set a key on a target without sufficient permission.
+* `ERR_KEYNOPERMISSION` when a client attempts to access or set a key on a target when they lack sufficient permission.

 ### Keys and values

 Key names MUST be restricted to the ranges `A-Z`, `a-z`, `0-9`, and `_.:-` and are case-insensitive.
-Key names MUST not start with a colon (`:`).
+Key names MUST NOT start with a colon (`:`).

-Values are unrestricted, except that they MUST be encoded using UTF-8.
+Values may take any form, but MUST be encoded using UTF-8.

 The expected client behaviour of individual metadata keys SHOULD be defined in separate specifications and listed in the IRCv3 extension registry.

-Servers MAY impose a limit on the number of keys a client is allowed to set via the `maxkey` capability value.
+Servers MAY impose a limit on the number of keys a client is allowed to set with the `maxkey` capability value.

-Servers MAY impose a limit on the number of keys a client is allowed in its subscripion list via the `maxsub` capability value.
+Servers MAY impose a limit on the number of keys a client is allowed in its subscripion list with the `maxsub` capability value.

 ## Subcommands

 ### METADATA GET

-This command allows lookup of some keys.
-The format MUST be as follows:

     METADATA <Target> GET key1 key2 ...

+This subcommand lets clients lookup keys on the given target.

 Multiple keys may be given.
 The response will be either `RPL_KEYVALUE`, `ERR_KEYINVALID` or `ERR_NOMATCHINGKEY` for every key in order.

-Servers MAY replace certain metadata, which is considered not visible for the requesting user, with `ERR_NOMATCHINGKEY` or with `ERR_KEYNOPERMISSION`.
+Servers MAY replace metadata which is considered not visible for the requesting user, with `ERR_NOMATCHINGKEY` or with `ERR_KEYNOPERMISSION`.

 *Errors*: `ERR_NOMATCHINGKEY`, `ERR_KEYINVALID`, `ERR_KEYNOPERMISSION`.

 ### METADATA LIST

-The format MUST be as follows:

     METADATA <Target> LIST

-This subcommand MUST list all currently-set metadata keys along with their values.
-The response will be zero or more `RPL_KEYVALUE` events, followed by a `RPL_METADATAEND` event.
+This subcommand lists all of the target's currently-set metadata keys along with their values.

+If the target is valid, the response is zero or more `RPL_KEYVALUE` events, followed by a `RPL_METADATAEND` event.
+If the target is not valid, ONLY the `ERR_TARGETINVALID` numeric is sent.

-Servers MAY omit certain metadata, which is considered not visible for the requesting user, or replace it with `ERR_KEYNOPERMISSION`.
+Servers MAY omit metadata which is considered not visible for the requesting user, or replace it with `ERR_KEYNOPERMISSION`.

-In case of invalid target `RPL_METADATAEND` MUST NOT be sent.

 *Errors*: `ERR_KEYNOPERMISSION`.

 ### METADATA SET

-This subcommand is used to set a required key to an optional value.
-If no value is given, the key is removed; otherwise, the value is assigned to the key.
-The format of `METADATA SET` MUST be as follows:

     METADATA <Target> SET <Key> [:Value]

+This subcommand sets the key on the target to the given value.
+If no value is given, the key is removed.

-Servers MUST respond to requests to set or remove a key whose name is invalid with only an `ERR_KEYINVALID` event and fail the request.
+If the key is invalid, the server responsds with `ERR_KEYINVALID` and fails the request.

-Servers MUST respond to requests to remove a key that has a valid name but is not set with only an `ERR_KEYNOTSET` event and fail the request.
+If the key is valid, but not set, and the client tries to remove the key, the server responds with `ERR_KEYNOTSET` and fails the request.

+If the user cannot set keys on the given target, the server responds with `ERR_KEYNOPERMISSION` and fails the request.

-Servers MAY respond to certain keys, considered not settable by the requesting user, or otherwise disallowed by the server, with `ERR_KEYNOPERMISSION`.
+Servers MAY respond to certain keys considered not settable by the requesting user, or otherwise disallowed by the server, with `ERR_KEYNOPERMISSION` and fail the request.

-It is an error for users to set keys on targets for which they lack authorization from the server, and the server MUST respond with `ERR_KEYNOPERMISSION` and fail the request.

-Servers MAY respond with only an `ERR_METADATARATELIMIT` event and fail the request.
-When a client receives an `ERR_METADATARATELIMIT` event, it SHOULD retry the `METADATA SET` request at a later time.
-If the `ERR_METADATARATELIMIT` event contains the OPTIONAL `<RetryAfter>` parameter, the parameter value MUST be a positive integer indicating the minimum number of seconds the client SHOULD wait before retrying the request.
+Servers MAY respond with `ERR_METADATARATELIMIT` and fail the request.
+When a client receives `ERR_METADATARATELIMIT`, it SHOULD retry the `METADATA SET` request at a later time.
+If the `ERR_METADATARATELIMIT` event contains the OPTIONAL `<RetryAfter>` parameter, the parameter value MUST be a positive integer indicating the minimum number of seconds the client should wait before retrying the request.

-If the request is successful the server MUST carry out the requested change and the response MUST be one `RPL_KEYVALUE` event, representing what was actually stored by the server, and one `RPL_METADATAEND` event.
+If the request is successful, the server carries out the requested change and responds with one `RPL_KEYVALUE` event, representing the new value (or lack of one), and one `RPL_METADATAEND` event.

 *Errors*: `ERR_METADATALIMIT`, `ERR_KEYINVALID`, `ERR_KEYNOTSET`, `ERR_KEYNOPERMISSION`, `ERR_METADATARATELIMIT`

 ### METADATA CLEAR

-This subcommand MUST remove all metadata, equivalently to using `METADATA SET` on all currently-set keys with an empty value.
-The format of `METADATA CLEAR` MUST be as follows:

     METADATA <Target> CLEAR

-The server MUST respond with one `RPL_KEYVALUE` event per cleared key and one `RPL_METADATAEND` event.
+This subcommand removes all metadata from the target, equivalently to using `METADATA SET` on all currently-set keys with an empty value.

+If the user cannot clear keys on the given target, the server responds with `ERR_KEYNOPERMISSION` with an asterisk (`*`) in the `<Key>` field and fails the request.

-Servers MAY omit certain metadata, which is considered not settable by the requesting user, or replace it with `ERR_KEYNOPERMISSION`.
+Servers MAY omit certain keys which are considered not settable by the requesting user, or respond with `ERR_KEYNOPERMISSION` for each of those keys.

-It is an error for users to use this subcommand on targets for which they lack authorization from the server.
-Servers MAY reject this subcommand for channels, using `ERR_KEYNOPERMISSION` with an asterisk (`*`) in the `<Key>` field.
+If the request is successful, the server responds with one `RPL_KEYVALUE` event per cleared key and then one `RPL_METADATAEND` event.

 *Errors*: `ERR_KEYNOPERMISSION`

 ### METADATA SUB

-This subcommand is used to subscribe to metadata keys.

-Syntax:

     METADATA * SUB <key1> [<key2> ...]

-The server MUST reply with zero or more numerics of the following types in any
-order: `RPL_METADATASUBOK`, `ERR_KEYINVALID`, `ERR_KEYNOPERMISSION` and zero or
-one `ERR_METADATATOOMANYSUBS` numeric.
-The server MUST end the reply with one `RPL_METADATAEND` numeric.
+Clients use this subcommand to subscribe to updates for the given keys.

-The server MUST process the keys in the given order.
-This is critical when determining which keys the client gets subscribed to in case the server limits the number of keys the client can subscribe to.
+The server MUST process each key in order, as the client uses this order to determine which keys they were and were not able to subscribe to.
+Clients SHOULD send keys in order of preference.

+The server processes each key in order, and:
-If the client is subscribed to too many keys then the server MUST include a `ERR_METADATATOOMANYSUBS` numeric in its reply and not process any further keys in the command.

-The `<key>` parameter of this numeric is the first key that the client was not subscribed to.
+> If the client has subscribed to too many keys, the server does not process any further keys in the subcommand.
+The `<key>` parameter of the `ERR_METADATATOOMANYSUBS` numeric MUST be this first key that the client could not subscribe to (so the client knows all keys sent after that one were not processed).
+>

-If the client successfully subscribes to a key it is not subscribed to then the key MUST appear in a `RPL_METADATASUBOK` reply numeric.
+> If the client successfully subscribes to a key, or is already subscribed to a requested key, that key MUST appear in a `RPL_METADATASUBOK` reply numeric.

-If the client tries to subscribe to a key it is already subscribed to then the client remains subscribed to the key.
-In case such a key is processed in a request the key MUST appear at least once in a `RPL_METADATASUBOK` numeric in the reply.

-Servers MUST respond to requests to subscribe to a key whose name is invalid with a `ERR_KEYINVALID` numeric.

-Servers MAY additionally respond to requests to subscribe to a key that the client has no privilege to access with a `ERR_KEYNOPERMISSION` numeric.
+>
+> If the key's name is invalid, the server sends a `ERR_KEYINVALID` numeric to the client and continues processing keys.
+>
-Even if a server does that, the subscription MUST still be successful.
-This is because in this case the `ERR_KEYNOPERMISSION` numeric only serves as a warning, indicating that the client will not receive METADATA events about this key unless it acquires the necessary (implementation defined) privileges later.
+> If the client does not have permission to view a given key, the server sends a `ERR_KEYNOPERMISSION` numeric to the client and continues processing keys.
+However, the subscription MUST still be successful, and that key MUST appear in a `RPL_METADATASUBOK` reply numeric.
+In this case, the `ERR_KEYNOPERMISSION` numeric serves as a warning indicating that the client will not receive `METADATA` messages about this key unless it gains the necessary (implementation defined) privileges later.

+Once the server is finished processing keys, it responds with zero or more of these numerics in any order: `RPL_METADATASUBOK`, `ERR_KEYINVALID`, `ERR_KEYNOPERMISSION`, and MAY respond with one `ERR_METADATATOOMANYSUBS` numeric.
+Finally, the server ends the reply with one `RPL_METADATAEND` numeric.

 ### METADATA UNSUB

-This subcommand is used to unsubscribe from metadata keys.

-Syntax:

     METADATA * UNSUB <key1> [<key2> ...]

-The reply of the server MUST be zero or more numerics of the following types in any order: `RPL_METADATAUNSUBOK`, `ERR_KEYINVALID`.
-Then the server MUST end the reply with one `RPL_METADATAEND` numeric.
+Clients use this subcommand to unsubscribe from updates for the given keys.

+Servers process the given keys, and:

-If a client successfully unsubscribes from a key it is subscribed to then the key MUST appear in a `RPL_METADATAUNSUBOK` reply numeric.
+> If the client successfully unsubscribes from a key, or is not subscribed to a requested key, that key MUST appear in a `RPL_METADATAUNSUBOK` reply numeric.

-If a client tries to unsubscribe from a key that it is not subscribed to then the client remains not subscribed to the key and the key MUST appear at least once in a `RPL_METADATAUNSUBOK` numeric in the reply.

-Servers MUST respond to requests to subscribe to a key whose name is invalid with a `ERR_KEYINVALID` numeric.
+>
+> If the key's name is invalid, the server sends a `ERR_KEYINVALID` numeric to the client and continues processing keys.

+Once the server is finished processing keys, it responds with zero or more of these numerics in any order: `RPL_METADATAUNSUBOK`, `ERR_KEYINVALID`.
+Finally, the server ends the reply with one `RPL_METADATAEND` numeric.

 ### METADATA SUBS

-This subcommand can be used to get a list of keys which the client is subscribed to.

-Syntax:

     METADATA * SUBS

+This subcommand returns which keys the client is currently subscribed to.

-The server MUST reply with zero or more `RPL_METADATASUBS` numerics and then one `RPL_METADATAEND` numeric.
+The server responds with zero or more `RPL_METADATASUBS` numerics and then one `RPL_METADATAEND` numeric.
+The server MAY return the keys in any order.
+The server MUST NOT list the same key multiple times in a response to this subcommand.

-The replied `RPL_METADATASUBS` numerics, collectively, MUST contain all keys the client is subscribed to exactly once and MUST NOT contain keys the client is not subscribed to.

-The order of the keys is undefined.

 ### METADATA SYNC

-This subcommand requests the full synchronization of metadata associated with the given target.

-Syntax:

     METADATA <Target> SYNC

-The result of this subcommand is either zero or more METADATA events on success, or a `ERR_METADATASYNCLATER` numeric if the synchronization cannot be performed at this time.
+Clients use this subcommand to receive all subscribed metadata from the given target.

+If the sync cannot be performed at this time (due to load or other implementation-defined details), the server responds with a `ERR_METADATASYNCLATER` numeric.
+If the sync can be performed, the server responds with zero or more METADATA events.

-For details, please see the Postponed synchronization subsection of the Metadata notifications section.
+For details, please see the [postponed synchronization](#postponed-synchronization) section.

 ## Notification Mechanics (TODO merge with Metadata Notifications)